WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/01-lx/03-fixtures/index.md

 fixture.
 Tech crew own [Prolights LumiPar 12HPro](https://www.prolights.it/en/product/LUMIPAR12HPRO), which have RGBWA+UV chips (Red, Green, Blue, White, Amber, UV).
 This means our PARs can make nice white colours.

+## Birdies

+These are small generics often used for lighting walkways backstage.
+Called birdies because "they are one under par".

 ## Batten

 Equinox RGB Power Batten.